ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 where he opened up a general store.
 In June of 1898, the novelist Jack London,

-who had asked to meet with an authentic gold seeker, was taken to the bedside of
+who had asked to meet with an authentic gold seeker, was taken to the bedside

-Buck Choquette, who was dying in a hospital bed in Dawson.
+of Buck Choquette, who was dying in a hospital bed in Dawson.

 This stocky little man, with a bushy moustache and a fiery temperament at times,

-always wearing his inseparable caribou skin coat, is one of the legendary
+always wearing his inseparable caribou skin coat, is one of the legendary figures

-the most passionate persons to have done so.
+persons to have done so.